 - International Research Fellow, Centre for Corporate Reputation, Oxford University

 - NCAA Faculty Athletics Representative and National Champion Masters Swimmer

 - Globally visible expert in organizational behavior

-Professor Kimberly Elsbach focuses her research on the acquisition and maintenance of organizational images, identities and reputations, especially images of legitimacy, trustworthiness and creativity.
+Professor Kimberly Elsbach focuses her research on the acquisition and maintenance of organizational images, and identities and reputations, especially images of legitimacy, trustworthiness and creativity.
 She also teaches and studies negotiation skills in competitive business environments.
 Her research provides a framework for communicating with shareholders, customers and employees in the immediacy of a reputation crisis and through long-term recovery.
 In papers published in the Harvard Business Review and the Academy of Management Journal, Elsbach showed how Hollywood movie and television producers judge the creativity of people pitching story ideas.

 Understanding Threats to Leader Trustworthiness: Why It’s Better to Be Called “Incompetent” than “Immoral”

 Restoring Trust in Organizations and Leaders, Oxford University Press 2012

 In this book chapter, Professors Kimberley Elsbach and Steven Currall use research on both spontaneous trait inferences (i.e., perceptions of individual characteristics based on the mere observation of behavior) and motivated person-perception (i.e., perceptions of others that are influenced by perceiver needs and emotions) to develop a model explaining the differing effects of incompetent vs. immoral acts on leader trustworthiness.

 How Wine Critics’ Quality Ratings Impact the Market

 Oganization Science: Evaluative Schemas and the Mediating Role of Critics